Norfolk & Suffolk Franchise Partner

 “We’ve been particularly successful within the healthcare sector and now have contracts with over forty medical practices.
 This is largely thanks to Minster’s expertise in implementing rigorous cleaning regimes which help the fight against healthcare associated infections and also help the practices with Care Quality Commission compliance.
 We’re also making significant in-roads into the education sector with contracts already in place for a number of primary schools, high schools and boarding schools including one 70-hour per day contract involving twelve cleaners.

-“Today, our turnover stands at £1.3 million and we have over 170 employees.
+“Today, our turnover stands at £1.4 million.
 Minster has become a serious player in the commercial cleaning market in East Anglia winning more and more prestigious contracts every month.
 To cope with our growth and to provide room for further expansion, we have moved to premises which are four times the size of our previous offices.
 With plenty of large contracts currently in the pipeline, the prospects for the year ahead look excellent too.”